csae1152/CassandraForBeginners/README.md

 Middleware
 ==========

 Cassandra can be used in middleware either as a service or as a LogHandler.
+For accessing those services you can use astyanax from netflix.

 Cassandra Do's and Dont's
 =========================